ewarschefsky/ipyrad_workflow/reference_genome.md

 `nano params-L*_ref_95.txt`
 14. Clustering threshhold: 0.95

-##Run step 3 with reference for each library at each clustering threshhold
+##Run steps 1-3 with reference for each library at each clustering threshhold
 ###For all \_ref\_ clustering (36 jobs total)
 **Use a for loop to run each sublibrary as a separate job for step 3**
 ```